 Cancún is Mexico's premier tourist destination.
 Few places in the world offer honeymooners such exciting and accessible diversity.
-From ancient pyramids to modern resorts, Cancún has it all.
+From ancient civilizations to modern resorts, Cancún has it all.

 Romance and excitement are at your fingertips along the 14 mile-long stretch of sand that houses the Hotel Zone.
 Beautiful beaches — the kind that travel posters promise but seldom deliver — are right outside your door.
 The peninsula is bordered by the aquamarine waters and white sand beaches of the Mexican Caribbean on one side and the green waters of Nichupte Lagoon on the other.